betesh/fresh-auth/README.md

 ### Configuration:

-You must define your freshbooks subdomain and your OAuth Secret in your application code before gems are loaded.
-For Ruby on Rails apps, a new file in config/fresh-auth.rb would be appropriate.
-To load the configuration before loading the gem, add a line to config/boot.rb (anywhere in the file) to require the configuration file, i.e.: `require File.expand_path('../fresh-auth', __FILE__)`.
-Ya, I know, it's a little hack-ish, but does the job.
+You must define your Freshbooks subdomain and your OAuth Secret in your application code before using Fresh::Auth.
+For Ruby on Rails apps, a new file at config/initializers/fresh-auth.rb would be appropriate.

 Your configuration file should look like this (you fill in the three empty strings):

-    module Fresh
-      module Auth
-        module Url
+    Fresh::Auth.configure do |config|

       # The part of your login url between 'http://' and '.freshbooks.com'
-          Subdomain = ""
+      config.url.subdomain = ""
-        end

       # Under 'My Account' (on the top right when you're logged into Freshbooks)
       #   -> 'Freshbooks API' -> 'OAuth Developer Access' -> 'OAuth Secret'
       # You'll need to request this from Freshbooks initially.
-        OAuthSecret = ""
+      config.oauth_secret = ""

-        # Any string of your choice.
+      # Optional.
+Any string of your choice.
 Be creative or check out http://www.thebitmill.com/tools/password.html
-        NonceSalt = ""
+      config.nonce_salt = ""
     end

-    end
+Fear not: If you try to use Fresh::Auth without configuring it first, an exception will be thrown that clearly describes the problem.

 ### Public API: